 Who can apply?

-Under the BSA, any "person" may apply for bus operator accreditation or bus operator registration.
+Under the BSA, any "person" may apply for bus operator accreditation.

 A person may be a natural person (a real human being) or an artificial, legal or juristic person.
 For example an organisation that the law treats for some purposes as if it were a person distinct from its members or owner.